Rosario Marin: Schwarzenegger Administration

 Following her loss in the race for the US Senate, Governor Schwarzenegger appointed Marin to the Integrated Waste Management Board (IWMB), the state solid waste agency that oversees and regulates recycling.
-She was sworn in on April 27 and elected chair of the board by her colleagues on September 21.Public Affairs Office, "Rosario Marin Elected to Lead State Integrated Waste Management Board," (press release), 2004-47 (September 21, 2004).
+She was sworn in on April 27 and elected chair of the board by her colleagues on September 21.

 On January 31, 2006, the governor appointed Marin as secretary of the California State and Consumer Services Agency (CSCSA), an agency responsible for civil rights enforcement, consumer protection and the licensing of 2.3 million Californians in more than 230 different professions.
 On September 7, she received a "Lifetime Achievement Award" during the League of California Cities 108th Annual Conference.

 In 2007 Rosario published her memoirs, Leading Between Two Worlds: Lessons from the First Mexican-Born Treasurer of the United States.
 Editorial Santillana published the Spanish version the following year.
 On May 10, 2008, Marin received an honorary doctorate for her achievements from Woodbury University.

 Marin continued to work on behalf of the Republican Party and was a featured speaker at the 2008 Republican National Convention, addressing the crowd on September 4.
 The previous day, she joined several other prominent Republican women in denouncing what they considered unfair attacks on vice presidential candidate, Gov. Sarah Palin by the media, bloggers, and the Democratic Party.
-Marin particularly noted her connection to Palin by virtue of their both having children with Downs.Joe Kimball and Cynthia Boyd, "Hours before Palin's big speech, GOP women launch 'gender war' attack," MinnPost.com (September 3, 2008).
+Marin particularly noted her connection to Palin by virtue of their both having children with Downs.